deepin-community/haskell-tasty/README.md

 [awk-patterns-article]: https://ro-che.info/articles/2018-01-08-tasty-new-patterns
 [tasty-directories]: https://nmattia.com/posts/2018-04-30-tasty-test-names.html

+## GHC version support policy

+We only support the GHC/base versions [from the last 5 years](https://wiki.haskell.org/Base_package#Versions).

 Maintainers
 -----------

-[Roman Cheplyaka](https://github.com/feuerbach) is the primary maintainer.
+[Roman Cheplyaka](https://github.com/UnkindPartition) is the primary maintainer.

 [Oliver Charles](https://github.com/ocharles) is the backup maintainer.
 Please get in touch with him if the primary maintainer cannot be reached.